-In 2020, an excess of \$6.5 million was made available for the CDBG program based on a higher than anticipated amount of Program Income being receipted.
-The County is very pleased to report that nearly \$4.5 million was expended this past Program Year on CDBG projects /programs - nearly double the annual entitlement allotment.
-2020 marked the 4th straight year that the County was successful in meeting its 1.5 expenditure ratio requirement.
-The HOME program also received a higher amount of Program Income than expected, thus more dollars were expended than originally planned for, with nearly \$1.5 million being expended.
-Lastly, ESG had another successful year with \$98,091 being expended.
-In total, the County expended approximately \$6 million with CDBG, HOME and ESG funds.
+In 2021, an excess of \$3.2 million was made available for the CDBG program.
+The County is very pleased to report that over \$3.7 million was expended this past Program Year on CDBG projects /programs - far exceeding the entitlement allotment.
+2021 marked the 5th straight year that the County was successful in meeting its 1.5 expenditure ratio requirement.
+The HOME program made available a very large amount of funds due to Program income, however, much of the money was allocated towards housing projects which are large scale and have not come to fruition yet, thus the reasoning for the lower expenditure amount.
+The total HOME expenditures were \$1,243,198.
+Lastly, ESG had another successful year with virtually the entire allocation being expended within the program year.
+In total, the County expended approximately \$4.8 million with CDBG, HOME and ESG funds.